Deblending the MIGHTEE-COSMOS survey with XID+: The resolved radio source counts to $S_{1.4}\approx 5\mu$Jy: Deblending Validation with Simulations

 \subsection{Recovery of Source Counts}

-A robust test of the entire process is to compare the Euclidean-normalized source counts ($S^{2.5} dN/dS$) of the recovered catalog against the true input catalog to the simulation, where the injected source population is limited to flux densities above 0.5~$\mu$Jy.
+A robust test of the entire process is to compare the Euclidean-normalized source counts ($S^{2.5} dN/dS$) of the recovered catalogue against the true input catalogue to the simulation, where the injected source population is limited to flux densities above 0.5~$\mu$Jy.
 Figure \ref{fig:source_counts_sim} shows the source counts.
 First, we examine the results from our PyBDSF blind source extraction.
 At bright flux densities ($S_{1.4} \gtrsim 0.5$ mJy), the SRL counts are in excellent agreement with the true T-RECS counts.

-At intermediate flux densities ($S_{1.4} \lesssim 0.5$ mJy), the PyBDSF SRL catalog shows a significant upturn, a clear signature of flux boosting.
+At intermediate flux densities ($S_{1.4} \lesssim 0.5$ mJy), the PyBDSF SRL catalogue shows a significant upturn, a clear signature of flux boosting.
 Below $\sim 0.2$~mJy, the PyBDSF counts drop off sharply as the sources in this flux range are boosted to higher flux densities.

 Next, we analyze the deblended counts, which are defined only below their respective masking thresholds.
-The results from using the Full Prior show a significant overestimation of the true T-RECS counts.
+The results from using the \texttt{Full Prior} show a significant overestimation of the true T-RECS counts.
 This is because when presented with a dense, complete list of all sources, the algorithm fits low-level flux to the numerous priors, essentially promoting noise peaks into spurious low-flux detections.
 This effect is more pronounced for the less restrictive 250~$\mu$Jy mask, which provides a more complex environment for the algorithm.

 The counts from our recommended configuration, using the \texttt{Radio-Likely Prior}, accurately trace the true T-RECS distribution.
 For the 50~$\mu$Jy mask, the deblended counts are in excellent agreement with the ground truth from ~30 $\mu$Jy down to approximately 3.9 $\mu$Jy (3$\sigma$).
 For the 250~$\mu$Jy mask, the counts are reliable from approximately 100 $\mu$Jy, to 3 $\sigma$.
 In both cases, the counts drop off sharply below ~2 $\mu$Jy, due to the intrinsic incompleteness of the prior itself, which was defined with a 1 $\mu$Jy flux cut.